BtheGit/redux-redux/README.md

   },
   getState: function() { return this.state },
   changeState: function(action) {
-    // Remember, 'return' here will stop the rest of the function from running.
+    // Remember, 'return' in one of these IF blocks will stop the rest of the function from running.
+These are called guard clauses because they allow for an early exit and protect the rest of the function from running with incompatible data.

     if(typeof action !== 'object') {
       return